lanhzwind/svSolver-on-Clusters/README.md

 (2) Choose a well tuned/optimized mpi(reducing time up to 70%,especially when using a large number of nodes)

-(3) Adjust your compiling options, such as forcing to use stack (sometimes reducing time up to 12%)
+(3) Adjust your compiling options, such as forcing to use stack (sometimes reducing time up to 12%).
+In some clusters, stack size is limited by default.
+To make sure svSolver runs properly, use **ulimit -s unlimited** before running svSolver.

 Combining all these, you could save up to 80% time!